nfriedly/facebook-js-sdk/readme.md

 http://connect.facebook.net/en_US/all/debug.js, commits any changes, and then pushes to github.

-(all/debug.js is the non-minified version of http://connect.facebook.net/en_US/all.js that you're probably using in production)
+(debug.js is the non-minified version of http://connect.facebook.net/en_US/all.js that you're probably using in production.)

 The script does not commit if only the timestamp at the top has changed.